 - If you click at the start of one of the caption blocks and press backspace, it will merge with the previous caption.
 This can be helpful if just the odd word has gone over into a new caption block, or if the timings aren’t quite right and you want to split the caption somewhere different.

 - To split a caption block at a certain point, in the Assign Timings view, go into the correct place in the text on the left, and hit the Enter key.
 A new caption block will be created from that point.
 This is also useful for removing long pauses at the end of a caption.
 Just split the caption block where the audio finishes, and delete the resulting empty caption block.
 This prevents the previous text from remaining on screen when it is no longer needed.

 In your Video Subtitles list, click on the three dots next to the captions you want and then click on Download.
 This will give you the option to download your caption file in different formats – choose .srt unless you know you need something different.
 Once you have downloaded the file and checked that it works, you can delete the video from YouTube if you wish.

 Uploading on to Blackboard

 You will need to associate the .srt caption file you have just created with the original video, before adding the video to your Blackboard site.
-See our posts on Adding a caption file to your video using Panopto and Adding a caption file to your video using Kaltura.
+See our post on Adding a caption file to your video using Panopto.

 From our website: